shwetasng/DevOps-Bootcamp-Learnings/1st June.md

 - What is inode?
 - what is socket?
 - what is System log?
+- What are system calls and system calls are made?
 - how does block storage works in OS?
 - how to know a file is regular file or not?
 - Why is Linux considered to be secure OS eventhough its source code is OPEN-SOURCE?